-Robust and transparent governance arrangements for safeguarding is essential and the ITF will take all reasonable measures in pursuit of creating a culture of openness with respect to safeguarding and how specific concerns can be reported.
+Robust and transparent governance arrangements for safeguarding is essential and the ITF will take all reasonable measures in pursuit of creating a culture of openness and how concerns can be reported.

-This includes listening to children who have the right to be heard and where appropriate involving them in decisions that affect them.
-The ITF will always act in the best interests of children and will seek their views (and in the case of a child, the views of their parents/guardians where appropriate) as far as is feasible taking their age, understanding and capacity into account when responding to disclosures and safeguarding concerns.
+This includes listening to Children who have the right to be heard and where appropriate involving them in decisions that affect them.
+The ITF will always act in the best interests of Children and will seek their views (and in the case of a Child, the views of their parents/guardians where appropriate) as far as is feasible taking their age, understanding and capacity into account when responding to disclosures and safeguarding concerns.
 The ITF will always take proportionate action that does not increase the risk of harm.